1. Introduction

 17. Context Managers (with Statement)

-In Python, a context manager is a mechanism which automatically manages your resources.
+In Python, a context manager automatically manages resources for you.

 Example